georgeevans1995/Sassimate/README.md

 1. Download sassimate.zip and add the enclosed files to your project in your sass folder<br>
 2. Go to animation.scss and change the file paths to wherever you have put the files.<br>
 3. Run gulp on your project<br>
+Please note: if you know you are not using certain animations please feel free to get rid of references to them.
+However due to using mixins only the keyframes you call are compiled into your css file.

 #Usage
 The mixin is called with 4 arguments<br>